Skip to main content

 Disputes concerning the sufficiency of offered collateral can be presented to the authorized court for resolution.

-It is important to note that the Dutch court's jurisdiction is a prerequisite for granting such orders.
-Once jurisdiction is established, the court can issue attachment orders that effectively safeguard the interests of parties engaged in litigation across EU member states.
+the Dutch court's jurisdiction is a prerequisite for granting such orders.
+Once jurisdiction is established, the court can issue attachment orders that effectively safeguard the interests of parties involved in litigation across EU member states.

 This cross-border cooperation in judicial matters enhances the effectiveness of legal proceedings within the European Union and encourages a more unified approach to asset preservation and evidence protection in international disputes.

-Once court permission is obtained, a creditor instructs a process-server to execute the attachment order.
-This action generally establishes jurisdiction over the cause of action, even if neither party is domiciled within the Netherlands, provided no other means exist to obtain an enforceable judgment against the attached assets.
+Once court permission is obtained, a creditor instructs a process-server (deurwaarder) to execute the attachment order.
+This action generally establishes jurisdiction over the cause of action, even if neither party is domiciled in the Netherlands, provided no other means exist to obtain an enforceable judgment against the attached assets.

 Breaching an executed attachment order is a criminal offense under Dutch law, punishable by either a fine or imprisonment for up to four years.